jordan-castro/FastTerrain/README.md

 }
 ```

-## How to add custom behaviors?
+## Adding custom Behaviors
-Adding custom behaviors is pretty simple.
-You just need to create a new JSON object in the behaviors array.
-Like this:
+To add new behaviors, create a JSON object in the behaviors array and implement the logic in your player class:

 ```json
 {